dvillaj/CleaningDataProject/CodeBook.md

 activity | Name of the activity being performed

-# Transformation details
+# Work / Transforation details

 The R script implements the following steps:

 * Loads the activities file (activity_labels.txt)
 * Loads test and train datasets.
-Each dataset are inside a directory with the same name.
+Each dataset is inside a directory with the same name.
   - Loads the subject data (subject file)
   - Loads the activities data (y file)
   - Loads the summary data (x file)